 A study of the principles, techniques, and problems in the teaching of political science in the secondary school classroom.
 Classroom observations and a practicum are required.
-Practicum Required: 15 hours (including 1 lesson).

 Prerequisites: EDU 317, IVP fingerprint clearance card required for practicum.

 SED 399 Advanced Topics (1-3 credits)